Vision-Based Mobile App GUI Testing: A Survey

 During the GUI testing process, scripts may become ineffective due to system changes, errors, or other reasons.
 The task of script repair is to promptly detect and rectify these issues to ensure the continued reliability of testing.
-This includes identifying errors in scripts, and automatically repairing or manually adjusting scripts to accommodate new system changes.
-For example, Gao \etal \cite{gao2015sitar} introduce a novel script repair approach called SITAR, which utilizes reverse engineering techniques to create abstract tests for each script, maps them to annotated event flow graphs (EFGs), uses repair transformations and human input to repair tests, and synthesizes new test scripts.
-The rich visual information in mobile apps and the advancements in deep learning have also inspired innovations in the field of script repair.
-Researchers like Pan \etal \cite{pan2020gui} use CV techniques to identify GUI component outlines, match them on two screens, and correct test scripts based on the matching results.
+Gao \etal \cite{gao2015sitar} introduce a novel script repair approach called SITAR, which utilizes reverse engineering techniques to create abstract tests for each script.
 Xu \etal \cite{xu2021guider} propose a mobile app GUI test script repair method called GUIDER, which leverages the structural and visual information of widgets on the app GUI to better understand changes in widgets between the base and updated versions.

 In conclusion, script generation, script refactoring, and script updates contribute to improving testing quality and reducing maintenance costs, while script repair ensures the ongoing reliability of testing, adapting to continuously evolving software systems.
 All of these efforts collectively ensure successful software testing and high-quality delivery, playing a critical role throughout the entire software development cycle.